scaljeri/di-xxl/README.md

     $> di -c tsc ./src/index.ts

-And if you need, for example, to specifiy a custom configfile for tsc do
+And if you need, for example, to specifiy a custom config file for `tsc` do

     $> di -c tsc ./src/index.ts -- -p my-special-tsconfig.json